-Woodbury - Calais is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbury - Calais is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodbury - Calais is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Woodbury - Calais who work in management occupations (11.60%), food service (9.56%), and office and administrative support (9.19%).

 Also of interest is that Woodbury - Calais has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Woodbury - Calais is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Woodbury - Calais is a great place for families with children to consider.
+First of all, many other families with children live here, making Woodbury - Calais a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Woodbury - Calais has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Woodbury - Calais’s overall crime rate is lower than average for the country.

 One downside of living in Woodbury - Calais, however, is that residents on average have to contend with a long commute, spending on average 31.78 minutes every day commuting to work.